cogini/prometheus_exometer/README.md

     api_responses{handler="route",action="redirect",detail="legacy"} 10
     api_responses{handler="api",action="success",detail="ok"} 1000

-## Prometheus histograms vs Exometer historgrams
+## Prometheus histograms vs Exometer histograms

 There is a fundamental difference between Exometer histograms and Exometer histograms.
 Exometer histogram buckets are dynamic, so when you get e.g. the 95% bucket, it depends on the actual samples.
 Prometheus histograms have a static range, and are perhaps best thought of as having multiple counters, one for each bucket.
-Because of this, we need to pre-define the bucket ranges that we will use.
+Because of this, we need to predefine the bucket ranges that we will use.

 ## Installation